Surgical Site Infections

 wounds can be classified in this way:

 Clean wounds.
-These are not inflamed or contaminated and don't involve operating on
+These are not inflamed or contaminated.
+They don't involve operating on an internal

 Clean-contaminated wounds.
 These have no evidence of infection at the time of surgery, but do involve operating on an internal organ that has a lower level of bacteria in it.